fakhrizulkifli/fakhrizulkifli.github.io/_posts/2020-05-20-microsoft_windows_gdi32_setenhmetafilebits.md

 # Overview

-An **Out-of-Bounds Read** can triggered by running a specially crafted program.
+An **Out-of-Bounds Read** can be triggered by running a specially crafted program.
 The issue was caused by a lack of bounds check and initialization in the **GDI32!SetEnhMetaFileBits** function.
-An attacker can trigger an uninitialized memory read within the allocated address.
+An attacker can force an out-of-bounds read in the uninitialized memory address which leads to a sensitive information disclosure.

 # Crash Analysis